dydxprotocol/v4-documentation/pages/validators/preparing_for_genesis.md

 6. The pull request should trigger a "Validate Genesis" workflow, which runs some sanity checks on the submitted `gentx`.
 Please try to resolve any issue if the workflow doesn't pass, and post in `#v-dydx-public-testnet-discussion` if you need help.

 ## Changelog
-8/3/2023: updated for the second public testnet `dydx-testnet-2`.
+8/3/2023: updated for the second public testnet `dydx-testnet-2`

+9/1/2023: updated for the third public testnet `dydx-testnet-3`